5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS13.md

 You just click on "Okay" and the drivers will be re-installed.
 After the obligatory reboot, everything will be back to normal.

-⚠️ You cannot install macOS Security Response Updates (RSR) on pre-Haswell Systems.
-These kind of update will just fail to install (more info [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1019)).

 ## Notes
 - Installing drivers on the system partition breaks its security seal.
 This affects System Updates: every time a System Update is available, the FULL Installer (about 12 GB) will be downloaded.
 - After each System Update, the Drivers have to be re-installed.
 OCLP will take care of this.
+- ⚠️ You cannot install macOS Security Response Updates (RSR) on pre-Haswell systems.
+They will fail to install (more info [**here**](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1019)).

 ## Credits
 - Acidanthera for OpenCore, OCLP and numerous Kexts